FAQ’s

 Q28: How will farm severance be treated?

-A28: We will seek “… to minimise severance on individual landholdings by following the perimeter of farm / existing field / property boundaries…” where practical to do so.
-In the event that severance to an integral part of the farm operation is unavoidable, then, an underpass or other appropriate structures / crossing or compensation in lieu will be provided by the project promoter on a case-by-case basis, in conjunction with the farmer / landowner and their Farmer Agronomist / Property Advisor.”
-[CBPNRG]
+A28: We will seek “… to minimise severance on individual landholdings by following the perimeter of farm / existing field / property boundaries where practical to do so.
+In the event that severance to an integral part of the farm operation is unavoidable, then compensation and accommodation works will be provided by the project promoter on a case-by-case basis, in conjunction with the farmer / landowner and their advisor.…” where practical to do so.

 Q29: What will be boundary treatment between the Greenway and my property?